biancarosa/blog/content/posts/go_clean_code_2.en.md

 ring := ring.New()
 {{< / highlight >}}

 Good package names are *very* important to writing a code that's nice and easy to read.
-I also believe [this](https://blog.golang.org/package-names) blog post regarding package names!
+I also believe [this](https://blog.golang.org/package-names) blog post regarding package names is a great resource!

 So, that pretty much sums up what I what to say.
 I strongly recommend reading the references!